dbactual/thomaspaine-www/content/works/to-the-honorable-speaker-of-the-house-of-representatives-march-7-1808.md

-   I know not who the Committee of Claims are, but if they are men of younger standing than "the times that tried men's souls," and, consequently, too young to know what the condition of the country was at the time I published Common Sense (for I do not believe independence would have been declared had it not been for the effect of that work), they are not capable of judging of the whole of the services of Thomas Paine.
+   I know not who the Committee of Claims are, but if they are men of younger standing than "the times that tried men's souls," and, consequently, too young to know what the condition of the country was at the time I published *Common Sense* (for I do not believe independence would have been declared had it not been for the effect of that work) they are not capable of judging of the whole of the services of Thomas Paine.
 The President and Vice President can give you information on those subjects, so also can Mr. Smilie, who was a member of the Pennsylvania Legislature